chenzhicun/Medical_Image_Segmentation/README.md

 # Medical_Image_Segmentation
 This repo is our team project for SJTU CS420.
-Generally speaking, this repo tries to do segementation for medical image.
+Generally speaking, this repo tries to do segementation for medical image.We implement five segmentation model:
+1. U-net
+2. MultiRes U-net
+3. Nested U-net
+4. Attention U-net
+5. Ce-net

 ## Environment Require
 ```